fetchcord/FetchCord/readme.md

 ```
 ### Run

-NOTE: you must have neofetch installed

 To run the script simply run `fetchcord`, python 3.8 should have the `distro` module but if you get an error install it via pip,

 ```sh
 $ pip3 install distro
 ```
-#### Arguments
---distro, shows only distro and kernel version and package count.

---hardware, shows only CPU and GPU info.

---shell, shows only terminal and shell info.

---time, -t, set custom duration for cycles in seconds.

--h or --help, shows this information above.

 ## Installing on MacOS
-> `#` the command should be ran as `sudo`

-> `$` the command should be ran as user

 _From download/cloned directory_

 ```sh
 # ./macinstall.sh
 ```